smuth4/smuth.me/content/post/ssh-public-key-shenanigans.md

 debug2: we did not send a packet, disable method         | debug2: fd 5 setting O_NONBLOCK
 ```

-Interestingly, I wasn't able to find any official documentation that mentions this, and only figured it out after restorting to `strace`.
+Interestingly, I wasn't able to find any official documentation that mentions this, and only figured it out after resorting to `strace`.